 - Communicate work expectations with your team, take breaks, and stick to your hours.
 Check out this Business News Daily article for more advice on establishing a WFH balance: (click here)

-- Get socially creative and host a coffee klatch online, have a virtual dinner party, or connect with people in your life who are more vulnerable (an older relative, a friend who gets anxious in uncertain times).
+- Get socially creative and host a coffee klatch online, have a virtual dinner party, or connect with people in your life who are more vulnerable (an older relative, or a friend who gets anxious in uncertain times).

 - Maintain structure by setting routines.
 Keep a consistent sleep schedule and regular meal breaks.
 Set a self-care routine to include exercise, outside time, and mental wellness.